 How an electronic product will respond to user input is difficult to evaluate without experiencing it first-hand.

 As a tool in the development process used to validate the electronic design, a prototype is crucial for understanding the complex interaction between user and device.

 What it takes to create a perfect golden sample

-This is then used as the benchmark or standard on which mass-produced units will be based.
+This is then used as the benchmark or standard to which mass-produced units will be compared.
 This golden sample is also used for certification purposes and sent to a third-party testing facility for CE, UL, FCC, or ROHS markings.